IN TIME OF CO-VIRUS 19 SOCIAL DISTANCING.

 Why Do Action Research?

-because it helps you to live the change you want to see in the world
+because it helps you to live your values and effect the change you want to see in the world.

 Action research is a way for practitioners to develop and own their knowledge and to share that knowledge with others.
 The sharing is an important part of the learning process as it puts one's methods and findings up for public evaluation.
 It is through this research dialogue that we are able to build our knowledge in communities.